erenyenigul/pubjam/README.md

-# pubjam 🎸 : a song request app
+# pubjam 🎸 : a song request app for restaurants, cafes and bars!

 * generates qr codes for tables 🥂
 * using these qr codes, customers can make song requests 🎤